Pachinko (novel): Book II (1939–1962)

-The novel jumps in time, and in Book II, Sunja raises her two children, Noa (Hansu's son), and Mozasu (Isak's son).
-While Noa resembles Hansu in appearance, he is similar in personality to Isak, and he seeks a quiet life of learning, reading, and academia.
-Shortly after Mozasu is born, a member of Isak's church is caught reciting the Lord's Prayer when they were supposed to be worshiping the emperor, and Isak is sent to prison.
+The novel jumps in time, and in Book II, Sunja raises her two children, Noa (Hansu's son) and Mozasu (Isak's son).
+While Noa resembles Hansu in appearance, he is similar in personality to Isak and seeks a quiet life of learning, reading, and academia.
+Shortly after Mozasu is born, a member of Isak's church is caught reciting the Lord's Prayer when they were supposed to be worshiping the Emperor Hirohito, and Isak is sent to prison.
 Despite Yoseb's resistance, Sunja begins to work in the market, selling kimchi that she and Kyunghee make at home.
-Their small business is profitable, but as Japan enters World War II and ingredients grow scarce, they struggle to make money.
-Sunja is eventually approached by the owner of a restaurant, Kim Changho, who pays her and Kyunghee to make kimchi in his restaurant daily, providing them with financial security.
-A dying Isak is eventually released from prison, and he is able to briefly reunite with his family before dying.
+Their small business is profitable, but they struggle to make money as Japan enters World War II and ingredients grow scarce.
+Sunja is eventually approached by the restaurant owner, Kim Changho, who pays her and Kyunghee to make kimchi in his restaurant daily, providing them financial security.
+A dying Isak is eventually released from prison, and he can briefly reunite with his family before his death.

 A few years later, on the eve of the restaurant's closure, Sunja is approached by Hansu, who reveals that he is the actual owner of the restaurant and has been manipulating her family for years, having tracked Sunja down after she sold her watch.
 He arranges for her to spend the rest of the war in the countryside with Kyunghee and her children and for Yoseb to wait the rest of the war out working at a factory in Nagasaki.
-During her time at the farm, Hansu also reunites Sunja with her mother, Yangjin, and eventually returns a permanently crippled Yoseb to the family after he is horrifically burned during the bombings.
+During her time at the farm, Hansu also reunites Sunja with her mother, Yangjin, and eventually returns a permanently crippled Yoseb to the family after he is horrifically burned during the US atomic bombing.

-The Baek family return to Osaka where Noa and Mozasu resume their studies.
-The family continues to struggle in spite of Hansu's help.
+The Baek family returns to Osaka, where Noa and Mozasu resume their studies.
+The family continues to struggle despite Hansu's help.
 Though they long to return to the North of Korea, where Kyunghee has family, Hansu warns them not to.
-Noa succeeds in passing the entrance exams for Waseda University.
-Despite Sunja's resistance, Hansu pays for Noa's entire university education, pretending it is simply because as an older Korean man he feels responsible for helping the younger generation.
-Meanwhile, Mozasu drops out of school and goes to work for Goro, a man who runs pachinko parlors.
+Noa successfully passed the entrance exams for Waseda University.
+Despite Sunja's resistance, Hansu pays for Noa's entire university education, pretending it is simply because he feels responsible for helping the younger generation as an older Korean man.

+Meanwhile, Mozasu drops out of school and works for Goro, a man who runs pachinko parlors.
 Mozasu meets and falls in love with a Korean seamstress, Yumi, who dreams of moving to the United States.
 The two marry and have a son, Solomon.
 Yumi later dies in a car accident, leaving Mozasu to raise their son on his own.
 Noa, who has continued his studies and looks up to Hansu as a mentor, accidentally discovers that Hansu is his father, and he learns of his ties to the yakuza.
-Ashamed of his true heritage and of being linked to corrupt blood, he drops out of university and disowns his family.
+Ashamed of his true heritage and being linked to corrupt blood, he drops out of university and disowns his family.